bkesby/neovim/README.md

 7. To get autocomplete all working for each language you need to install the correct language server.
 Lucky for you I've done the hard work so all you have to do is use `nvim-lsp-installer`.
-Within neovim enter the command `:LspInstallInfo` which will open a menu to select lsp servers to install.
+Within neovim enter the command `:LspInstallInfo` which will open a menu to select lsp servers to install (Press i to install).
 For python you want pyright, and I recommend you also install sumneko_lua for configuring lua neovim files.

+7a.
+Turns out you need node.js for pyright server to work.
+Not a big deal just `sudo apt install npm` and it should work then.

 BONUS.
 To change to theme, and all settings for the most part (atleast to start with) open up `rc.lua` and go to line 14 and change quote to "monokai"